libsemigroups/libsemigroups_pybind11/docs/source/presentations/present-helpers.rst

      if the size of ``p.alphabet()`` and ``new_alphabet`` do not agree.

+.. py:function:: character(i: int) -> str

+   Return a possible character by index.

+   This function returns the ``i``-th letter in the alphabet consisting of all possible characters.
+This function exists so that visible ASCII characters occur before invisible ones, so that when manipulating presentations over strings the human readable characters are used before non-readable ones.

+   :param i: the index
+   :type i: int
+   :returns: A ``str``.

+   :raises RuntimeError:
+     if ``i`` exceeds the number of letters in supported by ``str``.

+   .. seealso:: :py:func:`letter`

 .. py:function:: length(p: Presentation) -> int

    Return the sum of the lengths of the rules.